Sonal-Baghel073/Symposium/README.md

 On a general basis, many students or parents have queries regarding admission, fee structure, techfests,  culturals, guidance and many more doubts which they dont have any good enough trusted guide to help in this matter.
 Symposium provides a common plateform where
-IITB or non IITB people can ask their queries, search for related questions and can find the solutions which are provided by the verified IITB users ,thus reducing the misinformation regarding the query asked.
+SIRT or non SIRT people can ask their queries, search for related questions and can find the solutions which are provided by the verified IITB users ,thus reducing the misinformation regarding the query asked.
 Other users can vote the answers if found useful and the interface will give preferences to answers on the basis of their votes so that it is easier to filter best answer.
 Some really useful question can be upvoted and questions can be displayed on the